You Gotta See This

-You Gotta See This is an American reality television series produced by Comcast Entertainment Group for Nickelodeon.
+You Gotta See This is an American reality television series produced by Comcast Entertainment Studios for Nickelodeon.
 The series premiered on July 21, 2012.
 It was hosted by Noah Crawford and Chris O'Neal.

 Synopsis

 Nickelodeon describes the series as combining "the best of the web, behind-the-scenes footage, celebrity interviews, pranks, bloopers" and as a 30-minute series that "rolls all the must-see clips of the week into one hilarious package".

 Production

 A 20-episode season of You Gotta See This was ordered by Nickelodeon in 2012, with production underway by summer 2012.
 The series was cancelled by Nickelodeon after one season.